Does Pet Insurance Cover Shots?

 Plans That Cover Shots

 If you’re a pet owner who wants the maximum coverage on your pet insurance, it cannot be emphasized enough to shop around and ask questions as to what the policy covers in terms of preventive medication such as shots and vaccinations.
-In most cases, pet insurance does not cover vaccinations unless they’re part of the Wellness Care policy, and not every pet insurance company offers Wellness Care coverage.
+In most cases, pet insurance does not cover vaccinations unless they’re part of a pet wellness plan, and not every pet insurance company offers wellness coverage.
 Every company is different in their policies and coverage.

 |Pets Best||Pets Best offers a couple different pet insurance plans.
 They also offer routine care and pet wellness coverage, which covers vaccinations and shots.
 They’ll pay from $30 to $40 per year towards vaccinations with no deductible.
 The amount they’ll pay is based on the plan you choose.|